-Any district employee who receives information about sexual harassment or sexual abuse of a student that may reasonably be characterized as known or suspected child abuse or neglect shall make the reports to appropriate authorities, as required by law.

-HISD shall notify the parents of all students involved in sexual harassment by a student or students when the allegations are not minor.
-The district shall notify parents of all incidents of sexual harassment or sexual abuse by an employee.
+Any District employee who receives information about sexual harassment or sexual abuse of a student that may reasonably be characterized as known or suspected child abuse or neglect shall make the reports to appropriate authorities, as required by law.
+HISD shall notify the parents of all students involved in sexual harassment by a student or students.
+The District shall notify parents of all incidents of sexual harassment or sexual abuse by an employee.
 Notice shall include providing the parent a copy of Board Policy FFH(Regulation).